magipamies/Qgis_plugin/README.md

 ![](icon/icon.png)

-The BuscaRecursos plugin generates a points vector layer for a certain type of OpenStreetMap amenity value, wich it finds inside a delimited area for a
+The BuscaRecursos plugin generates a points vector layer for a certain type of OpenStreetMap amenity available in a city, wich it finds inside a particular area.
+This area is delimited by the location of a amenity's facility and a maximum distance.

-BuscaRecursos és un plugin de Qgis que permet obtenir una capa vectorial amb els recursos de la categoria seleccionada, que es troben dins de la distància determinada d'una entitat de referència.

 The following dialog box is displayed when "BuscaRecursos" is launched.